GNU/Linux

 4. Check if you can log into computer beta as user bernie from computer alfa as user andy without password:

-andy@alfa:~$ ssh bernie@beta
+ssh bernie@beta

 GNU General Public License